parzivaldrp/Dream-PG/README.md

 ### 3. Start the development server:

 npm run dev

-Open your browser and navigate to http://localhost:3000 to see the project in action.
+### Open your browser and navigate to http://localhost:3000 to see the project in action.

 **Project Structure**
 ---------------------

 The project follows a modular architecture, with separate folders for components, pages, public assets, and tests.
-Here's a brief overview of the project structure:
+Here's a brife overview of the project structure:

 ### Folders